 View Related Products by Product Action

-Currently there are no citations for [Nphe1]Nociceptin(1-13)NH2.
 Do you know of a great paper that uses [Nphe1]Nociceptin(1-13)NH2 from Tocris?
-If so please let us know.
+Please let us know.

 Submit a review and receive an Amazon gift card.

 $50/€35/£30/$50CAN/¥300 Yuan/¥5000 Yen for first to review with an image